CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Custom combined elements.md

     ]
 ]
 ```
-Of course, I'd never include anything like that in SwiftGUI.
-It's quick and dirty, but therefore perfect for quick and dirty layouts.

-## Disadvantage of template-functions
+## When to use template-functions
-As you can see, every `sg.Input` gets its own key, meaning the value-dict (From `for e,v in w`) will become crowded.
+As you can see, every `sg.Input` gets its own key, meaning the value-dict (From `for e,v in w`) grows and grows.

-Also, if you'd want to use the template again, using the same texts, the value-dict will only contain one of each value.
-You'd have no chance to retrieve the value of both templates.

-Sure, you can work around that, there are workarounds for everything in Python, but that wouldn't be "quick and dirty", just "dirty".

-In contrast, `sg.Form` collects all values of its inputs and saves them to a single key as a dictionary.

-Another big disadvantage is how hard it is to add/modify functionality.
-This will become aparrent later.
+Also, you can't (shouldn't) use the same text twice, because its key is already occupied.

+I only use template-functions for very small parts of the layout, a single row at max.
+It's quick and dirty.

+For anything bigger, you should definetly create a combined element instead.

 # How to create combined elements
-To do anything useful, you need to know how to use key-functions (not so much anymore since SwiftGUI version 0.8.0).
-Check it out in the basic tutorials first.

-Combined elements are a little more complicated than template-functions, but nothing too bad.

-Let's recreate a basic version of `sg.Form` as an example.
+To demonstrate how to create combined elements, let's recreate `sg.Form` in the following tutorial.

 ## First step
-Start by copying the template also found in `Examples/Advanced tutorials/CombinedElementTemplate.py`:
+An easy start is to copy the template found in `Examples/Advanced tutorials/CombinedElementTemplate.py` (main repo).

+That example contains pretty much everything combined elements have to offer, so don't worry, you can ignore most of it for now:
 ```py
 from typing import Any, Callable, Iterable, Self import SwiftGUI as sg